 - Select to open Excel from there.

-Open new Excel Windows with the Middle Mouse Button
+Method 3 – Open new Excel Windows with the Middle Mouse Button

-If you have a mouse with middle button or scroll wheel, you can open multiple Excel windows with that.
+If you have a mouse with middle button or scroll wheel, you can open multiple windows with that.
 Open Excel and then select its taskbar icon with the middle mouse button.

 Now you can open Excel spreadsheets in multiple windows at the same time, you can make the most of Windows 10 Snap Assist.

-- Next, select one of the spreadsheet thumbnails to open another Excel window on the other side of the desktop as in the snapshot below.
+- Next, select one of the spreadsheet thumbnails to open another window on the other side of the desktop as in the snapshot below.

 - Or you could drag a spreadsheet window to the top left, right or bottom corners of the desktop to arrange up to four spreadsheets as below.

 The separate windows are better for comparing and analyzing alternative spreadsheets and copying numerical values from one sheet to another.